sosandroid/AMS_AS5048B/README.md

 ## Code examples ##
 - Single angle reading, outputs 2 units
 - Angular exponential moving average reading, outputs read angle and average
-- Wind vane, outputs azimuth and compass direction
+- Wind vane, outputs azimuth and compass direction - This one as a special #define for Codebender.cc support

 ## Not available yet features ##
 - PWM reading